Zillow Group, Inc.

 Then, on September 30, 2025, the Federal Trade Commission announced that it had sued “Zillow and Redfin over an unlawful agreement that eliminates Redfin as a competitor in the market for placing advertising of rental housing on internet listing services (ILSs)-the websites that millions of Americans use to find their next rental home.”
 On this news, the price of Zillow shares declined by $3.57 per share, or approximately 5%, from $77.05 per share on September 30, 2025 to close at $73.48 on October 1, 2025.

-Finally, on February 10, 2026, Zillow announced fourth quarter 2024 earnings.
+On February 10, 2026, Zillow announced fourth quarter 2024 earnings.
 In the earnings call, CFO Jeremy Hofmann stated that legal expenses “was higher than we anticipated coming into the quarter and was ultimately 180 basis points of margin drag for Q4.
 Obviously, we laid out what we think for 2026 from a legal cost perspective as well, and it will be a drag, but it's not stopping us from expanding margins, which we expect to do throughout 2026.”
 On this news, the price of Zillow shares declined by $9.05 per share, or approximately 17%, from $54.71 on February 10, 2026 to close at $45.66 on February 11, 2026.

 On March 5, 2024, Spruce Point Capital released a report alleging potential premature revenue recognition issues in Zillow’s Flex model, in which the Company recognizes revenue when a lead is sent to an agent, despite the agent then having up to two years to close a deal.
 On this news, the price of Zillow shares declined by $2.85 per share, or approximately 5%, from $57.34 per share on March 4, 2024 to close at $54.49 on May 5, 2024.